Executive Director, CWLI

 Approximately how many years have you been involved with CWLI and in what committees do you participate?

-I have worked with CWLI for the last year and a half and have served on the Development Committee for the last year.
+I worked with CWLI for a year and a half serving on the Development Committee before becoming ED.

 What initiatives are you excited to tackle with CWLI?

 I want to see us improve our rigor with our offerings.
 We want to dive deep into the issues facing female leaders today and give them tangible ways to address those issues.
 We want to see women improving our collaborations and paying forward the best practices for females to achieve the highest levels of success.
 We want to offer certifications that are relevant to existing and emerging companies so that we can recruit and retain the best talent to Chattanooga.
 We also want to model creative solutions for bringing female leadership back into the workforce.
 In today’s world, women should have better access to a work-life blend.
 We are seeing too much talent leaving the workforce because women don’t feel they have options that will accommodate all the roles they play.
 We must model that it is possible to be an effective worker, mother, daughter and sister at the same time.